Best and Worst Laundry Detergents From Consumer Reports' Tests

-Stroll your grocery store’s cleaning aisle and you’ll see a rainbow of products boasting Marvel movie-like superpowers—Ultra Oxi, Stain Fighter, Power Pods, O2 Blitz, Boombastic Clean, etc. And that’s not even counting so-called natural or eco-friendly options.
+Stroll your grocery store’s cleaning aisle and you’ll see a rainbow of products boasting Marvel hero-like superpowers—Ultra Oxi, Stain Fighter, Power Pods, O2 Blitz, Boombastic Clean.
+And that’s not even counting so-called natural or eco-friendly options.

 How do you know which superlatives to believe and which detergent to choose?
 Some CR readers tell us they have strong preferences, especially when it comes to the detergent’s scent: “Great smelling,” one CR reader commented.
 “The scent is extremely strong,” says another—and they were both talking about the same formula.
-CR market analyst Kelly Moomey says shoppers tend to fall into one of two camps: price-based—they buy what’s on sale—or brand-loyal.
+But generally, shoppers tend to fall into one of two camps: price-based—they buy what’s on sale—or brand-loyal, says CR market analyst Kelly Moomey.

-Here’s how we determine which detergents fight the good fight.
-In the lab, CR’s test engineers launder fabric swatches that are saturated with blood, body oil, chocolate, coffee, dirt, grass, and salad dressing.
-We use stains that are exceedingly hard to remove so that we can detect real differences among detergents.
-Even the best detergents can’t remove every stain completely.
-Using cool water, we wash swatches in two identical washers with each detergent, then allow the swatches to air-dry.
-(A dryer is out of the question because the heat can alter the stains.)
+Here’s how we determine which detergents fight the good fight: In the lab, CR’s test engineers launder fabric swatches that are saturated with blood, body oil, chocolate, coffee, dirt, grass, and salad dressing.
+We use stains that are exceedingly hard to remove so that we can detect real differences among detergents’ performance.
+(Even the best detergents can’t remove every stain completely.)
+Using cool water, we wash swatches in two identical washing machines with each detergent, then allow the swatches to air-dry.
+(We don’t use a dryer because the heat can alter the stains.)

-Testers use a colorimeter, a device that measures color intensity, to see how much of the stain remains on each dry swatch, compared with stained swatches that have been laundered using only water.
-The best detergents we’ve tested earn an Excellent rating for removing body oil and dirt—common stains—but they can also tackle tougher ones, such as grass and blood.
+Our testers use a colorimeter, a device that measures color intensity, to see how much of the stain remains on each dry swatch, then compare it with stained swatches that have been laundered using only water.
+The best detergents we’ve tested earn an Excellent rating for removing common stains like body oil and dirt, but they can also tackle tougher ones, such as grass and blood.
 The worst detergents?
 They’re barely better than water when it comes to removing most stains.

 CR’s take: Kirkland Signature Ultra Clean is about half the price of higher-scoring detergents from Persil and Tide.
 Kirkland cleans up nicely in our tests, earning an Excellent rating for removing stains from body oil, one of the chemicals in sweat (think sweaty workout clothes).
 But Kirkland doesn’t pack the same punch when it comes to blood and grass stains, so consider the types of stains you typically have to contend with.
 And this is one of the handful of detergents in our tests that cleans well in hard water.

-CR’s take: Persil ProClean for Sensitive Skin is the best of the detergents in our tests that are marketed for sensitive skin at tackling grown-up stains like body oil, dirt, and salad dressing, snagging an Excellent rating in that test.
+CR’s take: Persil ProClean for Sensitive Skin cleans very well in our tests, but it’s also among the priciest in our tests.
+It’s the best of the detergents that are marketed for sensitive skin at tackling grown-up stains like body oil, dirt, and salad dressing, snagging an Excellent rating in that last test.
 But heads up: Detergents that are supposed to be free of dyes and perfumes may still have some scent from the chemicals used to make the formula.
-This Persil detergent cleans very well in our tests, but it’s also among the priciest.

-CR’s take: Sun Triple Clean costs less than most detergents in our ratings, and it’s also the worst overall, earning the lowest Overall Score of the dozens in our tests.
+CR’s take: Sun Triple Clean costs less than most detergents in our ratings and also performs the worst overall, earning the lowest Overall Score of the dozens of detergents in our tests.
 Henkel makes this budget brand, but it can’t match the cleaning power of Persil, Henkel’s premier brand.
-Sun Triple earns only a Fair rating in our tests for removing dirt, and performs worse when it comes to tougher stains like chocolate and coffee.
+Sun Triple earns only a Fair rating in our tests for removing dirt and performs even worse when it comes to tougher stains like chocolate and coffee.